-DALLAS ARBORETUM AND BOTANICAL GARDEN WELCOME EDUCATORS!
+WELCOME EDUCATORS!

 What better place to connect students with nature and science than at The Dallas Arboretum and the one-of-akind natural wonder Rory Meyers Children's Adventure Garden, featuring 17 interactive STEM-focused galleries with over 150 kid-friendly exhibits to educate and inspire.
-We are excited to welcome you back to the garden and all of the educational opportunities it offers.
-Choose from a variety of teacher-led programs throughout the Children's Adventure Garden, including our renowned Texas Native Wetlands and OmniGlobe.
-Attend a classroom or outdoor lab in the Main Garden, all of which are standards-aligned and led by our highly-trained staff.
-In addition, we are proud to offer a full lineup of outreach programs, afterschool residencies, family STEM nights and academic overnights to engage your students in the Rory Meyers Children's Adventure Garden after hours!
-Teachers, did you know that we now offer a full range of professional learning with both in-person and online opportunities?
-Parents, if your 3rd -6th grade children need help with the most difficult life and earth science concepts, please contact us.
-We can offer customized, individual learning experiences here at the garden.
+We are excited to welcome you to the garden to explore all of the educational opportunities we offer in life and earth sciences.
+Choose from a variety of guided programs throughout the Children's Adventure Garden, including our renowned Texas Native Wetlands and OmniGlobe.
+Or, attend one of our guided classroom or outdoor labs in the Main Garden, all of which are standards-aligned and led by our highly-trained staff.
+In addition, we are proud to offer a full lineup of outreach programs, afterschool residencies and academic overnights to engage your students in the Rory Meyers Children's Adventure Garden after hours!
+Teachers, did you know that we also offer a full range of professional learning with both in person and online options?
+We are happy to offer customized learning for groups of 15 or more as well.
+Parents, if your 3rd-6th grade children need help with the most difficult life and earth science concepts, please contact us.
+We offer a science learning series designed to boost science achievement and increase access to hands-on science.
 We are more than just a beautiful garden ...
 We grow minds, too!

 Did you know?

 All teachers receive free admission year round to plan their field trips and create content for their classrooms!
 We also serve scout, afterschool and homeschool groups with custom programming including workshops, outreach and badge programs.

-KNOW BEFORE YOU GO

-- Add education@dallasarboretum.org to your safe senders list!

-- Make sure you know whether your group is arriving to the Children's Adventure Garden (Gate 3 and Gate 4) or Main Garden (Gate 1).

-- Students must be with an adult at all times at a ratio of 8:1.

-- Bring labeled containers for lunches.
-Wheeled coolers work best as we are unable to provide assistance.

-- Plan to be outdoors wear walking shoes and raincoats/jackets, if appropriate.

-- Arboretum-led programs: We provide your program times, but please group your students and assign chaperones before arrival to the Arboretum.

-- We send a standards-aligned pre- and post- visit resource guide for every program.

-TABLE OF CONTENTS

-- 3 SELF-GUIDED VISITS

-- 4 LEARNING GALLERY PROGRAMS

-- 5 MAIN GARDEN PROGRAMS

-- 6 CLASSROOM LABS AND OUTREACH PROGRAMS

-- 9 OTHER EDUCATION PROGRAMS

-- 10 RESERVATION POLICIES

-- 11 PRICING | FINANCIAL AID

-- 12 THANKS TO OUR DONORS

-RORY MEYERS CHILDREN'S ADVENTURE GARDEN
+KNOW BEFORE YOU GO - Add education@dallasarboretum.org to your safe senders list! - Make sure you know whether your group is arriving to the Children's Adventure Garden (Gate 3 and Gate 4) or Main Garden (Gate 1). - Students must be with an adult at all times at a ratio of 8:1. - Bring labeled containers for lunches.
+Wheeled coolers work best as we are unable to provide assistance. - Plan to be outdoors wear walking shoes and raincoats/jackets, if appropriate. - Arboretum-led programs: We provide your program times, but please group your students and assign chaperones before arrival to the Arboretum. - We send a standards-aligned pre- and post- visit resource guide for every program.
+TABLE OF CONTENTS - 3 SELF-GUIDED VISITS AND MAIN GARDEN PROGRAMS - 4 LEARNING GALLERY PROGRAMS - 6 CLASSROOM LABS AND OUTREACH PROGRAMS - 9 OTHER EDUCATION PROGRAMS - 10 RESERVATION POLICIES - 11 PRICING | FINANCIAL AID - 12 THANKS TO OUR DONORS RORY MEYERS CHILDREN'S ADVENTURE GARDEN